 - If for some reason you want a themed keyboard or want to use a third-party option that supports swipe typing, download one from the App Store

 - Next open Settings, swipe down if needed and tap on Keyboard

 - Tap Keyboards at the top and then select Add New Keyboard…

 - Now tap the keyboard in the list below that you just downloaded

 Now Gboard, or whichever third-party keyboard you’ve decided on will show up in the list of active keyboards and is ready to use.

 You can tap on Gboard and toggle on/off full access.
 As shown below in the image on the left, all third-party keyboard will have access to what you type, but turning the toggle off for Allow Full Access means that third-parties will be breaking Apple’s terms and conditions if they collect or transmit that data.

-To use your new keyboard with swipe/glide functionality, tap the globe icon in the bottom left hand corner until you see the third-party keyboard you installed.
+To use a third-party keyboard with swipe/glide functionality, tap the globe icon in the bottom left-hand corner until you see the third-party keyboard you installed.

 For more help getting the most out of your Apple devices, check out our how to guide as well as the following articles: